Kubernetes Permissions for the Armory Agent

 The Agent should have ClusterRole authorization if you need to deploy pods across your cluster or Role authorization if you deploy pods only to a single namespace.

-• If Agent is running in Agent Mode, then the ClusterRole or Role is the one attached to the Kubernetes Service Account mounted by the Armory Agent pod.
+ClusterRoleorRoleis the one attached to the Kubernetes Service Account mounted by the Armory Agent pod. - If Agent is running in any of the other modes, then the

 Example configuration for deploying Pod manifests: